elishowk/django-webpush-demo/README.md

        Application Server Key = BEFuGfKKEFp-kEB...JlkA34llWF0xHya70
 ```

-## More...

-The web Push API specification : https://developer.mozilla.org/fr/docs/Web/API/Push_API
-A nice demonstration of VAPID is https://gauntface.github.io/simple-push-demo/
-Another nico resource from google.com :https://developers.google.com/web/fundamentals/push-notifications/sending-messages-with-web-push-libraries
+## Install and run the Django server

- * Django settings:
+### Configure Django settings:

   * Create your own local_settings.py next to settings.py, and add Application Server Key to  `PUSH_NOTIFICATIONS_SETTINGS['APP_SERVER_KEY']`
   * Modify the key WP_CLAIMS in settings.py : "sub" with the same email used in the file claim.json.
-Do not add the "aud", because the push servers could be Mozilla's or Google's, and django-push-notifications takes care of that
+Do not add the "aud" key, because the push servers could be Mozilla's or Google's, and django-push-notifications takes care of that.

-## Install and run the Django server
+### Launch it !
 ```
     python manage.py migrate
     python manage.py createsuperuser